IT-Project-Team-70/IT-Project/front-end/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### When there is changes in dependencies
+:pray: :bangbang:Please inform everyone when you upgrade/install packages.
+To update, delete folder `/node_modules` completely and run `yarn install`to install all dependencies again in order to prevent conflicts.

 ## Deployment